 However, the surname is predominantly associated with Yorkshire’s West Riding and with Lincolnshire.
-In the 1881 cebsus there were 16,320 Claytons in Great Britain of which only 269 lived in Durham and 56 in Northumberland.
-Yorkshire was home to 4,155; Lancashire 3,547 and Lincolnshire home to 840 Claytons with the midlands and south east soaking up most of the remainder.
+In the 1881 census there were 16,320 Claytons in Great Britain of which only 269 lived in Durham and 56 in Northumberland.
+Yorkshire was home to 4,155; Lancashire 3,547 and Lincolnshire home to 840 Claytons with the Midlands and South East soaking up most of the remainder.

 Very much a name associated with Cumbria and especially that area that was historically the county of Westmorland.
-Of the 332 Cleasbys living in Great Britain in 1881 a remarkable 68 resided in Westmorland (a county with a very small population see our introduction).
+Of the 332 Cleasbys living in Great Britain in 1881 a remarkable 68 resided in Westmorland (a county with a very small population – see the population notes at the end of this page).
 County Durham was home to 54 Cleasbys; Cumberland 22; Yorkshire 76 and Lancashire 46.

 The surname very likely comes from Cleasby in the Richmondshire area of North Yorkshire a little to the south of the River Tees near the County Durham town of Darlington.
 A Robert Clesebi is mentioned in the Feet of Fines in relation to Yorkshire in 1202.

 A surname predominantly of Northern England and especially Yorkshire and Lancashire.
 Of the 6,961 Cloughs (and a few variant Cluffs) in 1881 there were 2,525 living in Yorkshire and 2,599 living in Lancashire.
-The Numbers in Durham (357) and Northumberland (200) were relatively modest by comparison with only 6 in Cumberland.
-Clough does not feature in the top 50 most numerous surnames for any of the six northern counties of England in 1881 including Yorkshire and Lancashire.
+Their numbers in Durham (357) and Northumberland (200) were relatively modest by comparison with only 6 in Cumberland.
+Clough does not feature in the top 50 most numerous surnames in any of the six northern counties of England in 1881 including Yorkshire and Lancashire.

-Clough the surname comes from a place of origin, a ‘clough’ being a valley or ravine (called Cleughs in Northumberland and Scotland) in just the kind of uplands with which the Yorkshire and Lancashire areas are associated.
-Just slightly further south, there were 346 Cloughs residing in Cheshire and 71 in Derbyshire.
+Clough, the surname comes from a place of origin, a ‘clough’ being a valley or ravine (they are called ‘cleughs’ in Northumberland and Scotland).
+Clough can be found in the Pennine uplands with which the Yorkshire and Lancashire areas are associated.
+Just slightly further south, there were 346 people called Clough residing in Cheshire and 71 in Derbyshire.

 Notable Cloughs include the Middlesbrough-born footballer and football manager Brian Clough OBE.

 There were 256 Coatsworths in Great Britain in 1881.
-Of these, 117 lived in County Durham with 21 in Northumberland; 51 in Yorkshire and 16 in Lancashire; one in Scotland and the remainder living across the midlands and the south east.
+Of these, 117 lived in County Durham with 21 in Northumberland; 51 lived in Yorkshire and 16 in Lancashire; there was only one in Scotland and the remainder lived across the Midlands and the South East.

 Listed as a Guppy farmers’ surname peculiar to Northumberland but mostly a Scottish surname that is prominent in the Lothians, Berwickshire and the Borders but with a significant presence in North East England.
 Of the 3,980 Cockburns in the 1881 census almost half (1,989) resided in Scotland.
 The figures for the northern English counties were Northumberland 549; Durham 514; Yorkshire 169; Lancashire 138; Cumberland 18 and Westmorland 12.
 The surname derives from the name of a stream.

 Ironically, Common is not a common surname at all.
-It is listed by Henry Guppy as a farmers’ surname in Northumberland and is associated with Cumberland, Dumfrieshire and Northumberland.
-The best-known Commons were the Tyneside writer Jack Common and the Sunderland-born footballer Alf Common who became the first £1000 footballer on his transfer from Sunderland to Middlesbrough.
+It is listed by Henry Guppy as a surname in Northumberland and is associated with Cumberland, Dumfriesshire and Northumberland.
+The best-known Commons were the Tyneside writer Jack Common and the Sunderland-born footballer Alf Common who became the first £1,000 footballer on his transfer from Sunderland to Middlesbrough.

 There were only 671 people called Common in the Great Britain census of 1881.
 Northumberland was home to 224 of these and Durham 97; and 160 were born in Scotland, mostly in the Border counties and Lothian.
-Apart from 60 or so in London and the south east this was mostly a northern Borders name and may be a variation of the possible Norman name Cumming(s)/ Cummin(s)/ Comine(s)/ Comyn(s) etc.
+Apart from 60 or so in London and the South East this was mostly a northern Borders name and may be a variation of the possible Norman names Cumming(s)/ Cummin(s)/ Comine(s)/ Comyn(s) etc.